Lewiston High School (Idaho)

 Lewiston High School is a four-year public secondary school in Lewiston, Idaho, the only traditional high school in the Lewiston School District.
+This is only a recent development though, the change being implemented in 2020-21 school year.
 The school colors of LHS are purple and gold and the mascot is Joe Bengal.

 After 92 years of service, the 1928 building (1114 Ninth Avenue) closed in 2020, and the new campus is approximately 2 mi southeast.